ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-date-input/readme.md

 The `ontario-date-input` returns an [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) formatted date with a time component of `00:00:00Z`, or midnight UTC, eg. `2024-02-20T00:00:00.000Z`, combining the _year_, _month_, and _day_ fields together. _It has to be noted that the input only supports numerical values within any of the fields._

-The aggregate `value` property on the host element follows the same normalized full ISO format.
+The aggregate `value` property on the component follows the same normalized full ISO format.
 This means:

 - incoming plain ISO dates are accepted and normalized
 - incoming full ISO timestamps are accepted and normalized to midnight UTC for the same calendar date
 - incomplete or invalid field combinations do not produce an aggregate value for form submission

-If you are listening for changes on the host element, read the normalized aggregate value from the component instance:
+If you are listening for changes on the component, read the normalized aggregate value from the component instance:

 ```js
 document.querySelector('ontario-date-input').addEventListener('change', (event) => {